 ¡Hi!
 I am Natalia Usme, Business Anthropologist at Flipa

 I have a masters degree in Applied Cultural Analysis from Lund University in Sweden with a major in ethnography.
 My B.A is in Modern languages from Ean University in Bogotá, Colombia with a major in translation.
 So, I think of my role as a Business anthropologist as an organizational translator that gets the business goal match with what the customer needs.

-In 2017 I was TEDxSpeaker; the topic : How traveling broadens your mind (So far I have been in 12 countries, 38 cities) Watch it here: TedX_Nat_Antropologa.
-I am also super into being a speaker, so I have given conferences within innovation, communication and culture all around how Thick Data can help them; watch this recent one here: Thick_Data_For_Innovation_ANDI_Talk
+In 2017 I was TEDxSpeaker; the topic : How traveling broadens your mind (So far, I have been in 12 countries, 38 cities, but who is counting right? 😉 And I also lived in Brazil and Sweden for a while) Watch it here: TedX_Nat_Antropologa.
+I also have given conferences within innovation, communication and culture all around how Thick Data can help them; watch this recent one here: Thick_Data_For_Innovation_ANDI_Talk

 I have worked in anthropology related projects for clientes such as: ABINBEV, Malmö Tourism, Helsingborg’s Municipality and I have conducted reasearch on: Tinder behavioral practices, transportation system of Bogotá, mindfulness and its branding process, amongst others.